Railfanning in IndiaOn this page

 - Silchar - Dharmanagar (Nagaland) for remote but lush countryside

-- Mangalore - Mysore for the rough features and thick forests of the Deccan plateau, and Cochin-Nagercoil.
+- Mangalore - Mysore for the rough features and thick forests of the Deccan plateau

-However, in practice, this rule is often used by the railway security persons (RPF, GRP, etc.) just as an opportunity to extract bribes.
+However, in practice, these relaxed restrictions are often ignored by the railway security persons (RPF, GRP, etc.) as an opportunity to extract bribes.
 More often, a security person might just be operating under an antediluvian notion of "security" and harass photographers with or without permits.
 Other railway staff (drivers, station masters) are sometimes quite sympathetic to railfans while others (shed foremen, particularly) might insist on following the rules and seeing a permit.

 Lineside photography in general does not require a permit (unless near a bridge, tunnel, etc.), but security personnel may sometimes be ignorant of this.
 One will often find security personnel and railway staff both more friendly and accommodating at the smaller stations.

-Many railfans have had good results without an official permit by being discreet and using small cameras (compact point-and-shoot cameras) which can be concealed easily.
-Bulkier and complex equipment (such as sophisticated SLRs, long zoom lenses, tripods, or video recorders) is more likely to be noticed and may result in questioning or trouble, especially if the photographer does not have a permit.
+Many railfans have had good results without an official permit by being discreet and using small cameras (phones, compact point-and-shoot cameras etc,.) which can be concealed easily.
+Bulkier and complex equipment (such as sophisticated SLRs, long zoom lenses, tripods, or video recorders) is more likely to be noticed and may result in questioning or trouble, especially if the photographer does not have a permit or if personnel in charge deems that the activity is of a commercial nature.
 Similarly, flashes may draw more attention, so unless it is essential, it is probably better to avoid them.
 The best advice is to avoid overdoing it and not to draw too much attention to oneself.

 Q. How do I get permission for photography?
 Is permission really needed?

-As discussed above, often it is best to avoid problems by getting a permit ahead of time (apply 2 months or so in advance) if you plan on doing any significant amount of photography or videotaping.
+As discussed above, often it is best to avoid problems by getting a permit ahead of time (apply at least 2-3 weeks in advance) if you plan on doing any significant amount of photography or videotaping.
 A permit may be obtained by writing to the Joint Director of Public Relations, at the Rail Bhavan in New Delhi, or to the Senior PRO (Public Relations Officer) of any regional division, or the Chief Public Relations Officer (CPRO) of a zonal railway.
 List the stations where you intend to take photographs, and the dates for which the permit is desired.
+Some offices also have simplified forms that can be filled instead of writing a letter.

 You must also state that the photographs are for personal use and not for commercial gain, and that you will not "tarnish the image of the railways" or otherwise defame IR with your photographs(!).
-You will receive a sheaf of permission letters -- multiple copies of the permit, which you hand out on demand to various officials later.
-Normally permits are issued only for still photography.
-Video photography permits involve more red tape.
+You will receive a sheaf of permission letters – multiple copies of the permit, which you hand out on demand to various officials later.

 Q. How can I estimate how fast a train that I am in is going?